CASTOR-telescope/ETC/README.md

   (we currently assume the point source PSF is a Gaussian).
 - Add slitless grism and multi-object spectroscopic capabilities to the ETC

-## Questions & Issues
+Important: do not hesitate to reach out (using one of the methods detailed [below](#questions-issues-suggestions-and-other-feedback)) if there are any features you would like the ETC to have.
+This tool is meant to be used by the community, after all!

+## Questions, Issues, Suggestions, and Other Feedback

-Please reach out if you have any questions, either through email ([isaac.cheng.ca@gmail.com](mailto:isaac.cheng.ca@gmail.com)) or the [discussions page](https://github.com/CASTOR-telescope/ETC/discussions).
+Please reach out if you have any questions, suggestions, or other feedback related to this software—either through email ([isaac.cheng.ca@gmail.com](mailto:isaac.cheng.ca@gmail.com)) or the [discussions page](https://github.com/CASTOR-telescope/ETC/discussions).
 You can also ping me on Slack or even set up an online video/audio call!
 Larger issues or feature requests can be posted and tracked via the [issues page](https://github.com/CASTOR-telescope/ETC/issues).
+Finally, you can also reach out to Dr. Tyrone Woods, the Science Planning Tools Lead for CASTOR.